-American Kenpo Karate is not a martial art that many people are familiar with, and it is not as widely taught as more traditional martial art forms.
+American Kenpo Karate, which is also known as Kenpo Karate, is not a martial art that many people are familiar with, and it is not as widely taught as more traditional martial art forms.
 This fighting form is relatively modern and is taught internationally in various styles, but what exactly is American Kenpo Karate?

-American Kenpo Karate is a form of martial art originating in the 1940s, based on various martial art techniques, including Jiu-Jitsu, Karate, and Judo.
+American Kenpo Karate is a hybrid form of martial art originating in the 1940s, based on Jiu-Jitsu, Karate, and Judo.
 American Kenpo has been refined to a highly effective and unique form of martial arts focusing on defense and immobilizing an attacker efficiently.

 American Kenpo Karate may not be as well-known as other forms of martial arts, but this is a legitimate fighting style and self-defense combat science that is recognized internationally.
 Let’s take the time to better understand this martial art, where it came from, and answer some of the more important questions surrounding American Kenpo Karate.

 What Is American Kenpo Karate?